gabkhazak/Project-1/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
     - The hosts file using the specific IP address of the Virtual Machine in /etc/ansible/hosts directory (as seen below two groups should be outlined [webservers] and [elk]
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
    - Update the hosts file in /etc/ansible/hosts Add the private IP of the ELK virtual machine which is 10.1.0.4 in the [elk] group under the [webservers] group which will install the ELK server and the other group [webservers] which has the IP addresses of Web-1 10.0.0.5 and Web-2 10.0.0.6 which included the IP addresses of the Virtual Machines which will Install Filebeat and Metricbeat.
-  -**[webservers]
+ - Scroll to line #20 and update the [webservers] group to include Web-1 and Web-2 Virtual Machine's Private IP Address -**[webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3

-  -**[elk]
+ - Scroll to line #28 and update the [elk] group to include the ELK Virtual Machine Private IP -**[elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3